Find Cheap Auto Insurance Quotes in Your Area

 First-time DUI offenders may be eligible for Pennsylvania's Accelerated Rehabilitative Disposition (ARD) program.
 Under this pretrial program, the consequences of a DUI are focused on rehabilitation rather than punishment.

-Opting for an ARD sentence may result in a lessened fine or lower license suspension time, among others.
+Opting for an ARD sentence may result in a lessened fine or lower license suspension time, among other potential changes.
 Additionally, drivers may have their conviction expunged from their criminal record after successful completion of the program.

 However, an ARD may not be right for every driver, even if they are eligible.
 For example, agreeing to an ARD program will result in a driver's commercial driver's license (CDL) being suspended for a year.
 Only a lawyer should recommend whether accepting a plea under this program is right for your situation.